lhaeger/check_dxml_drvstate/README.md

       -s, --server     DirXML/IDM server IP or hostname, e.g. 127.0.0.1 or myserver.mydomain.org.
                        Leave out this option to check drivers running on the same machine as nrpe.
           --edirport   eDirectory (NCP) port.
 Defaults to 524 if not specified.
           --ldapmode   TLS, SSL or CLEAR.
-Defaults to TLS if not specified --ldapport   LDAP port.
-Defaults to 636 if not specified and LDAP mode is SSL.
+Defaults to TLS (=StartTLS on LDAP cleartext port) if not specified.
+          --ldapport   LDAP port.
+Defaults to 636 if not specified and LDAP mode is SSL (which includes TLS 1.0 and higher on secure LDAP port if your IDM version support it).
-                       Defaults to 389 if not specified and LDAP mode is TLS or CLEAR.
+                       Defaults to 389 if not specified and LDAP mode is (Start)TLS or CLEAR.
       -u, --username   Account used to check driver state, ldap typed syntax, e.g. cn=admin,o=novell -p, --password   Password in cleartext (good reason to use a restriced account :-) -d, --driver     Driver to check, ldap typed syntax, cn=drv_test,cn=my_driverset,o=system